nextapps-de/flexsearch-server/README.md

 #### Sharding / Replication (Horizontal Scaling)

 Basically the current codebase has all requirements to provide also scaling in horizontal direction.
-If this project gains traction I will made an implementation and also provide some docker bindings for an out-of-the-box installation.
+If this project gains popularity I will made an implementation and also provide some docker bindings for an out-of-the-box installation.

 <a name="installation"></a>
 ## Installation